 Dear Ms. Lee,

 I would like to formally apply for the Assistant Communications Manager position in the Corporate Communications Department.
-As you are aware, I have had extensive experience with [insert Name of Company], starting when I participated in your summer editorial intern program while I was still in college in [insert Year].
+As you are aware, I have had extensive experience with Acme Retail starting when I participated in your summer editorial intern program while I was still in college in [insert Year].

 Since then I have been advanced through progressively more responsible positions in both the Human Resources and Marketing Departments.
 During my tenure, I have developed exceptional writing and editing skills and have designed and implemented highly successful communications strategies at the departmental level.